sysPass/sysPass-doc/docs/source/installing/rocky8.rst

 Installation
 ------------

 Rocky 8 package installation.
 First configure dnf modules to use php 7.4 then install all packages needed from a base server installation.
+This example uses httpd; swap for your prefered webserver.

 .. code:: bash